nycmeshnet/nycmesh.net/content/_index.md

 NYC Mesh is a neutral network and we do not monitor, collect, store or block any user data or content.
 By joining our network you agree to extend it to others!

-We can connect your apartment to the internet by putting an antenna on the roof of your building and running a cable to your apartment
+We can connect your apartment to the internet by putting an antenna on the roof of your building and running a cable to your apartment.

 We can also connect your whole building using fiber.